this-is-joeking/bulk-discount/README.md

     * `rake csv_load:all`
 * Run the test suite with `bundle exec rspec`.
 * Run your development server with `rails s` to see the app in action.

+## Opportunities to Refactor

+The main opportunity to refactor we identified is our rake task which loads CSV data into the database.
+Currently it adds rows to the database line by line.
+We could refactor this to use the gems `activerecord-copy` and `activerecord-import`.
+This would add each table to the database in entirety instead of row by row reducing the time to load data significantly.
+Additionally, the file that parses the csv could be abstracted to multiple files.